-The Philippines fisheries sector remains a substantial player in the Philippine Economy.
-Not only is fisheries a Php 197 billion DP earner for the country but is also a means of subsistence for the socio-economic needs of more than one million fishing operators and their families across the archipelago.
+The Philippine fisheries sector remains a substantial player in the Philippine Economy.
+Not only is fisheries a Php 197 billion GDP earner for the country but is also a means of subsistence for the socio-economic needs of more than one million fishing operators and their families across the archipelago.
 About seventy five percent of the total animal protein requirement of the country comes from fish thus placing this resource as basic to national health and nutrition.

 However, ensuring food security in the face of an increasing demand for these aquatic resources as mirrored by the rapidly increasing population is an enduring challenge for all sectors of fisheries.
 Perennial issues have fronted the industry as it tries to provide sufficient food and livelihood, develop new technology and mechanization while natural habitats and aquatic ecosystems are given due time to recuperate and replenish.
 Poverty, non-optimal utilization of marine resources beyond the 15km limit, clashing regulations on access of shared fishing grounds, natural disaster, post-harvest losses, limited marketing networks are few of the issues cited in the Comprehensive National Fisheries Industry Development Plan (CNFIDP).